bravobike/validated_struct/pages/adapting_validation.md

 function.

-This generates a function with the given name that only validates types and in case of a success returns the list of the validated inputs.
+This generates a function with the given name that only validates types and in the case of a success returns the list of the validated inputs.